ionathas78/employeeSummary/README.md

 ## User Story

 ```
-AS A
+AS A team leader
-I WANT
+I WANT an index of my teammates and how to contact them
-SO THAT
+SO THAT I'll be able to manage them more effectively
 ```

 ```
-GIVEN THAT
+GIVEN THAT I have my team's data
+WHEN I launch this app
+THEN I want to be presented with a series of prompts that will populate a combined HTML page
+WHEN I enter data for a user
+THEN I want to be asked questions appropriate to their role
-WHEN I
+WHEN I finish entering data for one user
-THEN
+THEN I want to be able to transition into the next without any fuss.
 ```